Illustrator provides the following methods to cut, divide, and trim objects:

 Lets you divide one or more objects into multiple rectangular objects arranged in rows and columns.
 You can precisely change the height, width, and gutter size between rows and columns, and quickly create guides for laying out artwork.
 To use this command, choose Object > Path > Split Into Grid.
 See Divide an object into a grid.

 Let you use an object to hide portions of other objects.
-See Clipping masks
+See Clipping masks.

-Cut objects with the Knife tool
+Cut objects using the Knife tool

 Divide an object into a grid